tomasedasonno2/tomasedasonno2.github.io/_posts/2018-08-14-Testing-Local-Images.md

 title: Zach's Test Post
 ---

-This is a test post.
+This is a test postttttttt.

 To make a post, you must follow the naming convention shown for this file, with the data as the first part of the file name, seperated by dashes.
 Then